The Gandhi Article -- An Overview and Commentary of Gandhian Philosophy

 After all, according to him, since we were all made in God's image, and since we are all His creations, then we must not fight each other, and instead, seek common grounds and unity.

 In a sense, Gandhi was more of a universalist than a Hindu, as he sought to have peace among anyone who he came by, and that of course includes all of India, and the world in general.
-He even wrote a letter to Hitler, requesting him to not fight, but that letter was intercepted by the British.
+He even wrote letters to Hitler, requesting him to not fight, but that letter was intercepted by the British.
 Thus, even though I doubt that Hitler would care much, he never received words from him, whilst he could.

 As some may know, India is a very diverse nation ethnically, culturally and religiously, having a lot of ethnic groups, religions and languages.
 To unite them all through peace is something that is indeed very difficult to do, but it was something that Gandhi managed to do to a degree, as he managed to live one year after India's official independence from the British Crown.